AdobeDocs/experience-platform.en/help/hygiene/api/ttl.md

 ---
 # Dataset time-to-live (TTL) endpoint

-The `/ttl` endpoint in the Data Hygiene API allows you to schedule time-to-live (TTL) protocols for datasets in Adobe Experience Platform deletion tasks for customer identities in Adobe Experience Platform.
+The `/ttl` endpoint in the Data Hygiene API allows you to schedule time-to-live (TTL) protocols for datasets in Adobe Experience Platform.

 A dataset TTL is only a timed-delayed delete operation.
 The dataset is not protected in the interim, so it may be be deleted by other means before its expiry is reached.